Key takeaways

 Intercom call boxes consist of three components:

-• Call box: Located at the entry of the property, the call box is the device visitors will use to call a tenant and request access.
+- Call box: Located at the property’s entry, the call box is the device visitors will use to call a tenant and request access.

-• Substations: Often hardwired into each individual unit, substations are the devices tenants use to grant access and speak with visitors.
+- Substations: Often hardwired into each unit, substations are the devices tenants use to grant access and speak with visitors.

-• Door strike: Connected to the intercom call box, the door strike receives a signal in order to unlock the door and let the visitor inside.
+- Door strike: Connected to the door call box, the door strike receives a signal to unlock the door and let the visitor inside.

-For years, these access control systems have been used because they enhance security and safety.
+These access control systems have been used for years because they enhance security and safety.
 Plus, they provide a level of convenience for tenants.
 The ability to receive access requests and grant them without ever having to leave the apartment unit benefits everyone involved.

 Where are intercom call boxes used?

-Access control is an essential part of any property that expects to have guests.
-As for intercom call boxes, they can be found in a number of different buildings.
+Access control is an essential part of any property that expects guests.
+Intercom call boxes can be found in several different buildings.

 You can find intercom call boxes installed at: